drdaemos/xc5-docs/en/design_changes/creating_popup_widget.md

 </div>
 {% endraw %}{% endhighlight %}

-This template uses several [Flexy]({{ baseurl_lang }}/basics/flexy_guide.html) features to show cart quantity, unordered list of items in the cart and subtotal in user currency.
+This template uses several {% link "Flexy" B1-5oWhQD %} features to show cart quantity, unordered list of items in the cart and subtotal in user currency.

 This is basically everything that we need to make a simple popup widget.
 We're only step away from finishing our work.